Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Build B: Hellfire

-• [2] Larger Battery – Critical to offset the overclock’s downside.
+• [2] Larger Battery – Needed to offset the overclock’s ammo reduction.

 Zipline Launcher